 Because of the teaching and research needs of an academic law library, much of the material must remain on site and does not circulate.
 The following types of materials cannot be checked out: administrative regulations, codes, dictionaries, digests, encyclopedias, materials in the second floor looseleaf collection, materials in the Reserve Room, microforms, periodicals, rare books, reference books, reporters, restatements, session laws, and Shepard’s citators.

 Abuse of any of these policies or of the library personnel may result in the loss of library privileges.
-Any appeals of fines or other policies should be directed to the Access Services Librarian.
+Any appeals of fines or other policies should be directed to Melanie Coleman.

 Recall Policy